[Hong Kong] How Japanese people can open an HSBC account [Memo]

 Overview of HSBC

-HSBC (Hong Kong and Shanghai Banking Corporation) was founded in Hong Kong in 1865 and is currently headquartered in the UK (London). one of the world's largest global banks .
+HSBC (Hong Kong and Shanghai Banking Corporation), founded in Hong Kong in 1865 and now headquartered in London, United Kingdomone of the world's largest global banks.

 HSBC's major features are its international network and multi-currency accounts.
-Its "multi-currency account" allows you to manage multiple currencies, such as USD, HKD, RMB, and JPY, in a single account, making overseas remittances and international fund management extremely smooth.
-HSBC's online mobile banking also allows for instant transfers to accounts around the world 24 hours a day, making it an extremely convenient bank account for those conducting overseas business or international transactions.
+Its "multi-currency account" allows you to manage multiple currencies, such as USD, HKD, RMB, and JPY, in a single account, making overseas remittances and international fund management smooth.
+HSBC's online mobile banking also allows for instant transfers to accounts around the world 24 hours a day, making it a highly convenient bank account for those conducting overseas business or international transactions

-However, on the other hand, there are strict paperwork and screening requirements when opening an account, and the account will be frozen if there is no history of deposits and withdrawals for more than one year after opening.
-Also, it is not very convenient to use ATMs in Japan or transfer money within Japan, so you need to be careful about this.
+However, on the other hand, you should be aware that the paperwork and screening required when opening an account are strict, the account will be frozen if there is no history of deposits and withdrawals for more than one year after opening, and it is not very convenient to use ATMs in Japan or transfer money within Japan

 Information required to open an HSBC account